2004 Haitian coup d'état: Aftermath

 in accordance with the Constitution of Haiti" and authorized such a mission.

 As a vanguard of the official UN force and Operation Secure Tomorrow, a force of about 1,000 United States Marines arrived in Haïti within the day, and Canadian, French and Chilean troops arrived the next morning; the United Nations indicated it would send a team to assess the situation within days.

 On 1 June 2004, the peacekeeping mission was passed to MINUSTAH and comprised a 7000-person force led by Brazil and backed up by Argentina, Chile, Jordan, Morocco, Nepal, Peru, Philippines, Spain, Sri Lanka and Uruguay.

 In November 2004, the University of Miami School of Law carried out a Human Rights Investigation in Haiti and documented serious human rights abuses.
 It stated that "Summary executions are a police tactic."
 It also stated the following:

 U.S. officials blame the crisis on armed gangs in the poor neighborhoods, not the official abuses and atrocities, nor the unconstitutional ouster of the elected president.
 Their support for the interim government is not surprising, as top officials, including the Minister of Justice, worked for U.S. government projects that undermined their elected predecessors.
-Coupled with the U.S. government’s development assistance embargo from 2000–2004, the projects suggest a disturbing pattern.
+Coupled with the U.S. government's development assistance embargo from 2000–2004, the projects suggest a disturbing pattern.

 On 15 October 2005, Brazil called for more troops to be sent due to the worsening situation in the country.

 A number of figures from Haiti's past re-appeared in government after the rebellion, including Hérard Abraham at the Ministry of the Interior, Williams Régala (a former aide to Henri Namphy) and Colonel Henri-Robert Marc-Charles, a member of the post-1991 military junta.

-In the Haitian general election, 2006, René Préval was elected president.